bobmatyas/gatsby-blog/src/pages/blog/plugin-wordpress-ai-crawlers.md

 You can grab [the plugin on WordPress.org](https://wordpress.org/plugins/block-ai-crawlers/).
 I’m going to do my best to add new crawlers as I learn about them.
 You can always add suggestions for crawlers to block on [the plugin's GitHub repository](https://github.com/bobmatyas/wp-block-ai-crawlers).

 _* `robots.txt` is a file that provides directions to search engines and other bots.
-It is a standardizing way of interacting with crawlers of all kinds._
+It's a standardized way of interacting with crawlers of all kinds._